Next Medical Mission – June 2024

 Are you looking for a fulfilling opportunity to help others?
 Can you give one week of your time to make a real difference in the lives of others?

-The Medical Mission needs Physicians, Dentists, Nurses, Pharmacists, Optometrists, Dental Students, Nursing Assistants, Pharmacy Assistants, Dental Assistants, Registration Assistants, Security, Order and Safety.
+The Medical Mission needs Physicians, Dentists, Nurses, Pharmacists, Optometrists, Psychiatrists, Nursing Assistants, Pharmacy Assistants, Dental Assistants, Registration Assistants, Security, Order and Safety.

 This past summer I went home to Cameroon for a volunteer Medical Mission trip with the Patcha Foundation.
 It was truly a life changing experience for me and the beginning of a career as an aspiring physician!